California's New School Finance System

-The new funding formula replaces the old system of “revenue-limits”—general-purpose funding from the state, which was based on complex historical formulas and made up approximately 70% of the district’s budget—with a per-student base grant that varies by grade span.
+The new funding formula replaces the old system of “revenue-limits”—general-purpose funding from the state, which was based on complex historical formulas and made up approximately 70% of a district’s budget—with a per-student base grant that varies by grade span.

 Unlike categorical programs that come with restrictions on how the money can be spent, schools will have broad discretion over how they use the base grants they receive under the new system.
 The extra money they receive for their high-needs students must (as written in the law) “increase or improve services for unduplicated pupils in proportion to the increase in funds apportioned.”
-However, the State Board of Education is still working to define how much latitude districts will have over those additional funds and whether the money can only be used to benefit the high-needs students or if it could support programs that improve the school as a whole while also benefitting the targeted students.

-Under the new funding formula, school districts will also be subject to new rules for transparency and accountability, which include creating—with input from parents and the community—and adopting a Local Control Accountability Plan (LCAP) that lays out how the district will spend the funds and its goals for improving student outcomes according to eight priorities set by the state.
+Under the new funding formula, school districts are subject to new rules for transparency and accountability, which include creating—with input from parents and the community—and adopting a Local Control Accountability Plan (LCAP) that lays out how the district will spend the funds and its goals for improving student outcomes according to eight priorities set by the state.
 Districts that fail to meet their goals and improve student outcomes will receive help through a new system of interventions.

 California Department of Education’s LCFF web page

 EdSource's LCFF guide, with updates on the implementation of the funding system